 - Relevant volunteer activities

 Letters of Reference are submitted electronically through the SGS online application.
-You will need to provide the referees’ email addresses.
+You will need to provide the referees’ email addresses in your application.
 Please communicate with your referees in advance to confirm their contact information.
-After you pay the application fee, we will contact your referees by email and ask them to submit their recommendation electronically.
-We will send them a Reference Form to complete and upload to your application.
+After you pay the application fee, your referees are contacted by email to complete and submit an online reference.

 If you are unable to obtain an academic reference from a previous professor, you can provide a reference from someone who has taught you in a continuing education course.

-If you are unable to obtain a Manager/Supervisor reference from a manager, you can provide a reference from someone who is familiar with your clinical practice such as a Clinical Educator.
+If you are unable to obtain a professional reference from a manager, you can provide a reference from someone who is familiar with your clinical practice such as a Clinical Educator.

 Note: SGS provides the option to select from Recommenders from Academic, Employer, and Professional.
 Bloomberg Nursing requires 1 Academic reference and 1 Manager/Supervisor reference.
 Applicants can select “Employer” or “Professional” reference to satisfy the Manager/Supervisor Reference.

-Applicants to the PMNP program must complete a minimum of 3,900 clinical hours in a hands on clinical practice environment as an RN by August 31, prior to beginning the program in September.
+Applicants to the NP & HSLA program must complete a minimum of 3,900 clinical hours in a clinical practice environment as an RN by August 31, prior to beginning the program in September.
 As part of your application, you will complete a form indicating when and where you completed (or will complete) your clinical hours.

 While each application is reviewed holistically, we do place a significant amount of weight in your clinical experience as a Registered Nurse.
 Considerations with respect to practice requirements for each emphasis are outlined below.